What services does the WBFM Church offer?

 What type of entity is Walking by Faith Missions Church?

 Walking By Faith Missions Church is an established non-incorporated church.
-We are established under the IRS 501(c)(3) at 508(c)(1)(a) as a Faith-Based Organization (FBO), which is a religious, non-profit, tax-exempt organization.
+We are established under the IRS as a 501(c)(3) Faith-Based Organization (FBO), which is a religious, non-profit, tax-exempt organization.
 Our Faith-Base Organization, Walking by Faith Missions Church, is applicable in all 50 states and recognized internationally under the Hague Convention of the United Nations Charter.
 Our church’s Employer Identification Number (EIN) is 82-1971328.

 Walking By Faith Missions Church was formally established in Texas on June 28, 2017, however, we have been independently evangelizing since 2015.
 Our church is a member of the National Association of Evangelicals (NAE number 31933).
 We are an independent Evangelical Church that strives to cooperate with Christians of every denomination to spread the Gospel.